Learn more about the proper Percocet dosage and how taking to much could end in an overdose.

 The following provides a Percocet dosage guide and explains how too much can result in an overdose, as well as some other basic information about this often abused drug.

-Overview of the Five Strengths of Percocet
+Overview of the Six Strengths of Percocet

 When reading the dosages of a Percocet prescription it’s important to differentiate the two numbers on the label.
 The first number is associated with the amount of oxycodone present and the second is the dose of acetaminophen.